An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

-Finally, we combine Algorithms \ref{algo:2approx} and \ref{algo:nonmasssplit} to an iterative scheme, which is denoted as Algorithm \ref{algo:heuristic}.
-The algorithm begins by computing an approximate barycenter in $S_{\text{org}}$, as in Algorithm \ref{algo:2approx}.
-Then Algorithm \ref{algo:nonmasssplit} is used to spread out its support points to not split mass anymore, which also improves the approximation error.
-The result is a new measure $\bar P'$.
-We set $S_{\text{org}}=\text{supp}(\bar P')$ and repeat Algorithm \ref{algo:2approx} to find an optimal approximate barycenter over this support (in other words, an optimal vertex of program (\ref{baryLP}) for the new support is found).
-Then its support points are spread out again.
+Finally, we combine Algorithms \ref{algo:2approx} and \ref{algo:nonmasssplit} to an iterative scheme, denoted as Algorithm \ref{algo:heuristic}.
+The algorithm begins by computing an approximate barycenter in $S_{\text{org}}$ using Algorithm \ref{algo:2approx}.
+Then Algorithm \ref{algo:nonmasssplit} is used to spread out its support points to find a new measure $\bar P'$ of better approximation error and that allows for a non-mass splitting transport.
+We set $S_{\text{org}}=\text{supp}(\bar P')$ and repeat Algorithm \ref{algo:2approx} to find an optimal approximate barycenter over this new support (in other words, an optimal vertex of LP (\ref{baryLP}) over the new support is found).
+Then its support points are spread out again using Algorithm \ref{algo:nonmasssplit}.
 This scheme is repeated until there is no improvement anymore.

-After a finite number of iterations, the algorithm terminates with a sparse approximate barycenter supported in a subset of $S$, for which there exists a non-mass splitting optimal transport.
-This is a provable approximation that possesses both favorable properties of an exact barycenter.
+After a finite number of iterations, the algorithm terminates with a sparse $2$-approximate barycenter supported on a subset of $S$, and with a non-mass splitting optimal transport.
+This is a provable approximation that possesses both favorable properties of an exact barycenter, sparsity and non-mass split, at the same time.

 \begin{theorem} Algorithm \ref{algo:heuristic} returns an approximate barycenter $\bar P'$ supported on a subset of $S$ for which $\phi(\bar P') \leq 2 \cdot \phi(\bar P)$, where $\bar P$ is a barycenter, and there is a non-mass splitting optimal transport realizing this bound.
 Further $|\bar P'|\leq \sum_{i=1}^N |P_i| - N + 1$. \end{theorem}